gabogab/docs.getdbt.com/website/docs/docs/writing-code-in-dbt/jinja-context/on-run-end-context.md

 <Callout type="warning" title="Caution">

-These variables are only available in the context for `on-run-end` hooks.
-They will evaluate to `none` if used outside of an `on-run-end` hook!
+These variables are only available in the context for `on-run-end` and `on-run-start` hooks.
+They will evaluate to `none` if used outside of the `on-run-end` and `on-run-start` hooks!

 </Callout>